-Low demand mode Mode where the frequency of demands for operation made on a safetyrelated system is no greater than one per year and no greater than twice the proof test frequency.
+Low demand mode Mode, where the frequency of demands for operation made on a safetyrelated system is no greater than twice the proof test frequency.

 PFD{AVG} Average Probability of Failure on Demand

 SFF Safe Failure Fraction, summarizes the fraction of failures, which lead to a safe state and the fraction of failures which will be detected by diagnostic measures and lead to a defined safety action.